Common People: Reception and legacy

 The song was Pulp's most popular single and has featured on more than 16 compilation albums since its original release.
 In 2006, an hour-long documentary on the song's composition and cultural impact was broadcast on BBC Three.
 In 2007, NME magazine placed "Common People" at No. 3 in its list of the 50 Greatest Indie Anthems Ever.
 Rock: The Rough Guide said that on the single's parent album Different Class, Cocker was "[s]tripping away the glamour from Britpop's idealization of the working class" (it had been performed on a TV programme called Britpop Now), and described the song as the centrepiece of the album and "one of the singles of the 90s".
-In a poll by the Triple J in July 2009, the Pulp original was placed at number 81 in its "Hottest 100 Of All Time" from over 500,000 votes cast.
+In a poll by the Triple J in July 2009, the Pulp original was placed at No. 81 on its "Hottest 100 of All Time" from over 500,000 votes cast.

 In September 2010, Pitchfork listed "Common People" at No. 2 on their list of the Top 200 Tracks of the 1990s.
 In April 2014, listeners of BBC Radio 6 Music voted it as their favourite 'Britpop' song in an online poll conducted by the station to celebrate 20 years since the start of the Britpop era.
 DJ Steve Lamacq said: "It is one of the defining records of Britpop because it seemed to embrace the essence of the time so perfectly."
 In 2014, Paste also ranked "Common People" at No. 1 in its list of The 50 Best Britpop Songs.
 In 2015, Rolling Stone readers voted it the greatest Britpop song in a poll.
 As of October 2014 the single had sold 430,000 copies.